 We are party to various service agreements with Blink Health Ltd. (Blink).
 Blink is part of the XHANCE Preferred Pharmacy Network (PPN) that provides patient support services, such as patient intake, benefit investigation, prior authorizations support, copay support, and patient assistance.
 In addition, Blink administers our copay assistance program for patients that fill their XHANCE prescriptions through Blink's network of pharmacy providers.
-During the years ended December 31, 2019 and 2020, we paid Blink \$0 and \$262,609 for these services.
+During the years ended December 31, 2020 and 2021, we paid Blink \$262,609 and \$1,016,422, respectively, for these services.
 Mr. William Doyle, a member of our board of directors from 2010 until his resignation in December 2020, serves as Executive Chairman of Blink Health Ltd. See the "Corporate Governance and Board Matters - Director Independence" section of this Proxy Statement for a description of the relationship between Blink and our former Board member, Mr. Doyle.